Global Namespace Settings

 TIP

-The Take Namespace From rule is defined using Variform expressions.
-For details on the syntax and available functions, see Variform Expressions.
+The Take Namespace From expression uses Variform syntax.
+For details on available functions, see Variform Expressions.

 This configuration is a prerequisite for the following features: